'A Day Without Immigrants' Promises A National Strike Thursday

 From Los Angeles, Danielle Karson reports for our Newscast unit:

-"Thousands of immigrants are skipping work; not shopping; not eating at restaurants; buying gas, or sending their children to school.
-LA County Supervisor Hilda Solis says immigrants, regardless of legal status, contribute 40 percent of LA County's gross domestic product: almost $300 billion in tax revenue to the county a year.
+"Thousands of immigrants are skipping work; not shopping; not eating at restaurants, buying gas, or sending their children to school.
+LA County Supervisor Hilda Solis says immigrants, regardless of legal status, contribute 40 percent of LA County's gross domestic product: almost $300 billion in tax revenue a year.

 " 'It's incumbent on us to be brave, which we're prepared to do,' Solis said.
 'To step up; to say to him, not in my house; not in my county; not in my state.'"